 Conclusion: Breaking Free and Owning Your Worth

-“I Am the Highway” is more than a breakup song.
-Itโs about getting tired of being used and finally walking away, not with sadness, but with strength.
+“I Am the Highway” isn’t just a breakup song.
+It’s about getting tired of being used and finally walking away, not with sadness, but with strength.

 You can listen to “I Am the Highway” on Spotify and Amazon.